mqcomplab/PRIME/README.md

 Step 2.
 Execute the scripts in `scripts`.
-Naming schemes is `{method}_{indice}`.
-The default indice is Russell Rao.
-For example `2.1.py` uses 2.1 method from Figure on the right using Russell Rao index. `2.1_sm.py` uses 2.1 method using the Sockal Michener index.
 All the scripts will generate a dictionary of similarity results.
 The dictionary format is
 ```
 """